duckinator/inqrb.com/api.md

   }
 }, "2017-12-01")

-# Save all of the rports.
+# Save all of the reports.
 # This assumes all of the directories the files go in already exist!
 reports.map {|file, report| File.write(file, report) }
 ```